 Because it’s bolstered by proud memories of Vietnam vets who turned against the war, “Sir!
 No Sir!” rings with an exultant, even elated tone.
-Perfectly timed with new doubts about the Iraq war and with the re-emergence of participant Jane Fonda, pic should do solid specialty biz after nabbing audience doc award at the Los Angeles fest.
+Documaker David Zeiger (“Senior Year”) sacrifices some depth and detail for a panoramic view of the organized antiwar movement among vets, providing a gallery of warriors unlike those associated with combat valor.
+Perfectly timed with new doubts about the Iraq war and with the re-emergence of participant Jane Fonda — who hasn’t been so electrifying on screen in years — pic should do solid specialty biz after nabbing audience doc award at the Los Angeles fest.

 John Kerry’s 2004 presidential campaign revived public discussion about the phenomenon of thousands of U.S. troops openly opposing the war they were being sent to (or, more often, returning from), and while Zeiger’s film clearly benefits from this re-opening of the controversial topic, it’s also notable that Kerry’s name is never mentioned.
 Instead, other lesser-known stars of the vets’ antiwar movement, such as Donald Duncan and Dr. Howard Levy (the latter a subject of a much-publicized court martial), start off the saga.

 According to some of the more than two dozen onscreen participants, soldiers generally backed the Vietnam war until North Vietnam’s 1968 Tet Offensive exposed the U.S. mission as fatally flawed.
 This coincided with a further rise in the already well-developed antiwar movement at home, as well as a wave of domestic and racial unrest and political assassinations.